 But to give you an idea of what we were working with, here’s some shots of the bedroom from our viewing with the realtor…

 Christy and I have been sitting in standard issue, office furniture for most of our lives.
-Which is all well and good, but since we’re going to be working from home and sitting in this furniture for a good part of the day (and our lives!) we decided it was time to get something more ergonomic and durable.
+Which is all well and good, but since we’re going to be working from home and sitting in this furniture for a good part of the day we decided it was time to get something more ergonomic and durable.

 We’ve been keeping our eyes out for good seating solutions, and always seemed to be drawn to Herman Miller.

-A lot of the items were out of bounds in terms of cost, but the Setu chair seemed to be reasonable as far as modern furniture goes.
+A lot of the items were out of bounds in terms of cost, but the Setu chair seemed to be reasonable as far as classic modern furniture goes.

 After testing out the chair for comfort (the back support feel great and contours around you with a reassuring firmness) we placed our order on smartfurniture.com (best prices for authentic Herman Miller, and great customer service).